Reading time: 15 min 5 sec

 The most common off-page optimization technique is link building, which involves acquiring high-quality backlinks from other websites to your site.
 This is because search engines like Google consider backlinks as a vote of confidence from one website to another, indicating the popularity and authority of the linked website.
 Other off-page optimization techniques include social media marketing, guest blogging, influencer outreach, and online reputation management.
-Social media marketing involves promoting your website on various social media platforms to increase visibility and attract more traffic.
+Social media marketing involves promoting your website on various social media platforms (including reposting Instagram stories) to increase visibility and attract more traffic.

 Domain Authority (DA) is a search engine ranking score that predicts how likely a website is to rank in search engine result pages (SERPs).
 It is developed by Moz, a leading SEO software provider, and is based on various factors such as the quality and quantity of backlinks, the relevance and authority of the content, the overall user experience, and more.
 The DA score ranges from 0 to 100, with higher scores indicating a higher likelihood of ranking in SERPs.